500tech/angular-kick/README.md

 $ kick new [application-name]
 ```

-After you have created the application, you will have to download npm and jspm dependencies.
+After you have created the application, you will have to download npm dependencies.
 You can do that by running:

 ```sh